YuliyaShkretova/YuliyaShkretova/README.md

 # Hello!

 ## About me
  My name is Yuliya. 👩‍💻
+ Originally from Moscow, Russia.
+Currently living in Serbia.
- I'm an aspiring QA Automation engineer with a focus on Python.
+ I'm an aspiring QA Automation engineer (Python).
  I have around 1.5 years of experience in manual testing.
  My passion for technology and my desire to create high-quality software inspire and drive me to further develop in the QA field.